 Component 1- Exploring the Performing Arts: Students will observe and reproduce existing repertoire from professional artists.
-It offers an appreciate of 'method acting', as well as other practitioners.
+It offers an appreciate of 'method acting', as well as other practitioners such as Brecht & Frantic Assembly.

 Component 2- Developing Skills and Techniques: Here students will gain valuable acting performance and technical skills in a range of styles which they will then apply in performance.
 Students will learn to reflect on their performance for further improvement.
 This unit develops students into sound public performers, as well as encouraging confidence, enthusiasm, self esteem, conversation and social skills.